 If a tropical island vacation sounds good right now, here’s a recipe to help take you on one — at least in your mind.
 This is a wonderful and easy coconut cream pie made with ingredients that are usually in the kitchen.
-Of course that’s a very subjective statement since what’s in your kitchen is probably different than what’s in mine, but check out the ingredient list.
+Of course that’s a very subjective statement since what’s in your kitchen is probably different from what’s in mine, but check out the ingredient list.
 You may be able to make it right now.

-This pie is made with half and half.
+This coconut cream pie is made with half and half.
 I think I like it even better than all the other gazillion versions I’ve tried, though I guess that’s not fair to say without a side-by-side taste test.
 Either way, this one was very tasty AND pretty convenient.
 If you don’t have the coconut extract, you can leave it out, increase the vanilla, and still have a very authentic and flavorful pie.

-- 9 inch deep dish pie crust, baked
+- 9 inch pie crust, baked

 - 1/4 cup granulated sugar